nl en

 Who is my contact person at the Fund?

 The decision letter states who your contact is.
 The contact details of all our employees can be found on our employee page.
-Have you not yet received a decision?
-It is best to contact the scheme's general email address, which can be found on the scheme page.
+Have you not yet received a decision letter?
+In that case, it's best to contact one of the subsidy advisors.
+You can find the scheme's subsidy advisors on the subsidy page.

 Can I submit multiple applications for different projects at the same time?